hayesall/Botnet-Buster/README.md

 A full [copy of the license](https://github.com/batflyer/Botnet-Buster/blob/master/LICENSE) is available in the base of this repository.
 For more information, see https://www.gnu.org/licenses/

+## Attribution

+* `progress.py` was created by Vladimir Ignatev (@vladignatyev) and distributed under the terms of the MIT License.
+Discussion can be viewed on the [GitHub Gist page](https://gist.github.com/vladignatyev/06860ec2040cb497f0f3).

 ## References

 * [1] Garcia, Sebastian.
 Malware Capture Facility Project.
 Retrieved from https://stratosphereips.org